juxor/afaq/markdown/biblio.md

 Fernandez, Frank, **Cuban Anarchism: The History of a Movement**, See Sharp Press, Tucson, 2001.

-Fleming, Marie, **The Geography of Freedom: The Odyssey of Elise Reclus**, Black Rose Books, Montreal/New York, 1988.
+Fleming, Marie, **The Geography of Freedom: The Odyssey of Elisée Reclus**, Black Rose Books, Montreal/New York, 1988.

 Foner, Philip S. (ed.), **The Autobiographies of the Haymarket Martyrs**,